-Phone: 3917 6433 / 2872 7041
+Tel: 3917 6433 / 2872 7041

 HKU Clinical Centre for Teaching and Research (Central)

 9 Queen’s Road Central, Hong Kong

-Phone: 3169 3170 / 3152 2139
+Tel: 3169 3170 / 3152 2139

 CUHK Chinese Medicine Specialty Clinic cum Clinical Teaching and Research Centre

-Address: 1/F, Sino Building, Chung Chi College, CUHK, NT, Hong Kong
+Address: 1/F, Sino Building, Chung Chi College,

-Phone: 3943 9933 / 2603 7203
+Tel: 3943 9933 / 2603 7203

-Valid Hong Kong citizens can enjoy the government subsidized services at any of the public Chinese medicine clinics in Hong Kong at a consultation fee of $120 per visit, while that of non-subsidized services ranges from $130-180.
+Valid Hong Kong citizens can enjoy the government-subsidized services at any of the public Chinese medicine clinics in Hong Kong at a consultation fee of $120 per visit, while that of non-subsidized services ranges from $130-180.
 The fee for bone setting services ranges from $210-520 per course.